ShprAlex/SproutLife/README.md

 There are a few ways we can encourage our evolutionary model to maintain complexity so as to keep things interesting.

-- **Maturity to child-bearing adulthood** - We can add a parameter that says that an organism can't reproduce until it hits a certain age.
+- **Maturity to childbearing adulthood** - We can add a parameter that says that an organism can't reproduce until it hits a certain age.
 Age is measured in terms of the number of cycles of GOL.
 For instance, we can say that an organism can't have children until 20 cycles have passed.
 This ensures that the organisms has grown and survived during that time.
 Bigger organisms means more opportunity to have beneficial mutations that create interesting behavior.

 - **Time between children** - We can also set a number for how much time must pass after an organism has one child before it can have another.
 We can control how many children an organism can have at one time.
 We can also control how much energy must be invested for each seed to sprout.
 Energy can be a function of age, size, or some other combination.